-Perfectly situated, surrounded by the beautiful Cotswolds rolling countryside, Tetbury has something to offer everyone and in all seasons.
-From its iconic 17th century Market Hall, where the twice weekly markets are still held to the elegant Georgian wool merchants’ houses, Tetbury has a sense of timeless beauty.
-The medieval street of Chipping Steps, lined with picturesque weavers’ cottages to the awe-inspiring Georgian Gothic church of St Mary the Virgin & Mary Magdalen, the buildings are the perfect backdrop for the stunning floral displays which Tetbury in Bloom work tirelessly to provide.
+Perfectly situated, surrounded by the beautiful Cotswolds rolling countryside, Tetbury has something to offer everyone for all seasons.
+From its iconic 17th century Market Hall, where markets are held twice weekly to the elegant Georgian wool merchants’ houses, Tetbury has a sense of timeless beauty.
+The medieval street of Chipping Steps, lined with picturesque weavers’ cottages to the awe-inspiring Georgian Gothic church of St Mary the Virgin & Mary Magdalen, the buildings are the perfect backdrop for the stunning floral displays each summer which Tetbury in Bloom work tirelessly to provide.
 At Christmas the town takes on a magical feel with the Market Hall decked in lights and the shop fronts alight with festive cheer.

 Tetbury Market Hall

-If shopping is your thing, Tetbury is the ideal destination with a range of individual shops selling all kinds of unique and special items from fashion to vintage home ware.
-The very popular Highgrove shop can also be found here, HRH Prince Charles’ private house of the same name being just 1 mile away.
+If shopping is your thing, then Tetbury is the ideal destination.
+Tetbury has a range of individual shops selling all kinds of unique and special items from fashion to vintage home ware.
+The very popular Highgrove shop is also here and HRH Prince Charles’ private house of the same name is just 1 mile away.
 If you’re searching for antiques then Tetbury is renowned for its many antique shops.

 Just on the outskirts of Tetbury you will find the National Arboretum at Westonbirt where you can enjoy and learn about trees – 15,000 specimens from all over the globe offer the perfect place to relax.
 Unlike other arboretums, the landscape here was laid out aesthetically rather than in a botanical order, meaning Westonbirt is truly one of the most beautiful tree gardens to be found anywhere in the world.
 Close by you will also find Westonbirt House and Gardens, which is open from April to October.